orbitalci/orbital/questions_and_notes.md

 - fix html viewer displaying *oldest* matching git hash (maybe fuck this)

 ## little TODOs?:
-- set environment properties that are always avilable on a build container
 - something that says X isn't tracked by ocelot (ADD THIS CHECK TO ALL COMMANDS SO THAT BEHAVIOR IS CONSISTENT)
 - something to take care of removing dead docker containers + images from werker's host (this shit builds up fast)
-- add ability to remove webhooks??? (this would be handy while we're playing around with stuff)
 - add ability to specify if you want all branches built
 - add optional to specify working directory inside of ocelot.yml
 - `ocelot watch` - create a new webhook